BuksJ/AltSchool-Africa/README.md

 -> sudo certbot --apache
 -> Enter the custom domain name created with vercel
 -> Certbot will automatically configure Apache to use HTTPS

+# To Transfer file from the local directory to the ubuntu server where Apache serves files
+-> Ensure the required permissions to access and write to the /var/www/html/ directory are set -> Ensure the Apache service is running to serve files from /var/www/html/ -> Navigate to the directory where your file is located through your terminal -> scp -i /path/to/your-key.pem /path/to/your/file username@ubuntu-server:/var/www/html/
+eg: scp -i C:/Users/BESTMUMEVER/Downloads/"AltSchool African Project Exam.pem" C:/Users/BESTMUMEVER/Documents/"Webpage Screenshot.docx" ubuntu@ec2-18-184-216-143.eu-central-1.compute.amazonaws.com:/var/www/html/

+nb: ubuntu uses quotation mark ("") to enclose files with spaces inbetween their names.
+nb: ubuntu uses backward slash (\) to remove spaces inbetween names of a file or directory